GSA-TTS/federal-website-standards/standards/site-search.md

 layout: layouts/page-single
 tags: standards
 title: Site search
-category:
-  ["Information and services that are discoverable and optimized for search"]
 why: Search functionality is an expected feature for websites and digital services.
 status: Draft
 description: Search functionality is an expected feature for websites and digital services.
 Learn how to add a search capability to your federal government site.
-surveyLink:
-pageFlowSection:
 date: "2024-10-30"
 github_discussion_number: 233
 join_the_conversation_name: site search